How To Paint Interior Brick

 Also keep in mind that, while less physically demanding than painting exterior brick, painting an interior brick wall can still be a time-consuming process.
 While rolling paint onto the surface is effective, you will need to go back over it with a paintbrush to paint the mortar and to catch the paint that drips out of the pores in the brick’s surface.
 It requires serious attention to detail.

-You should expect to buy at least twice the amount of paint, primer, and cleaning solution you’d need for a non-brick wall of the same size.
+You should expect to buy at least twice the amount of paint, primer, and the cleaning solution you’d need for a non-brick wall of the same size.
 And we highly recommend using higher quality products to guarantee a long-lasting result.

 Materials and Tools You’ll Need